CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09new-face-analysis.md

 ## Task 4: Design Face Analysis Prompts

-In this task, you'll create and compare different face analysis prompts to understand how prompt structure influences the quality, detail, and usefulness of image analysis results.
+In this task, you'll experiment with different prompting techniques and compare how prompt structure affects the detail, format, and usefulness of image analysis results.

 1. Click **New Chat** to start a new conversation while keeping the same system message configured in the previous task.